-Slovenia: Criminal liability of Petrol’s former management confirmed by audit26.
-October 2020. / SEE Energy News
+Slovenia: Criminal liability of Petrol’s former management confirmed by audit, SEE Energy News

 Based on the decision of Petrol’s Assembly of 12 December last year, BDO Revizija reviewed thirty transactions over one million euros concluded between 1 January 2015 and 24 October 2019 for the acquisition and disposal of long-term financial investments, other types of investments and sponsorship agreements.